llmos-ai/llmos.ai/docs/installation/configurations.md

 # if not specified.
 kubernetesVersion: v1.29.7+k3s1

-# The LLMOS operator version to be installed or a channel with "latest" or "dev"
+# The LLMOS operator version to be installed
 llmosOperatorVersion: v0.1.0

+# LLMOS chart repo with "latest" or "dev", default to latest
+chartRepo: latest

 # Values set on the LLMOS Operator Helm chart.
 Refer to
 # https://github.com/llmos-ai/llmos-operator/blob/main/deploy/charts/llmos-operator/values.yaml